anthonws/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!--Description-->
 Added in Windows 10, version 1803.
 Specifies the maximum background download bandwidth that Delivery Optimization uses across all concurrent download activities as a percentage of available download bandwidth.
 The default value 0 (zero) means that Delivery Optimization dynamically adjusts to use the available bandwidth for background downloads.

-Note that downloads from LAN peers will not be throttled even when this policy is set.
+Note that downloads from LAN and Group peers will not be throttled even when this policy is set.

 <!--/Description-->
 <!--ADMXMapped-->